tchelidze/Locker.Api/README.md

 # What is this repo all about ?

-   The idea is to present starter asp.net core web api project with best (and not really best) practices implemented.
+   The idea is to present starter asp.net core web api project with best (and not really good) practices implemented.

 # How can i play with it ?